seoyoungjin/testime/README.md

 I found out that there is an incomprehensible problem when I input Korean to SDL2 with Ibus on Linux.
-It would not be easy to analyze either side, so I decided to simply recreate that bug with python.
+It would not be easy to analyze either side, so I decided to simply recreate this bug with python.

 ![TestIME](screenshot/TestIME_20200815.png)

 ## Todo

 - [x] gui log
-- [ ] view text and preedit text in different color
+- [x] view text and preedit text in different color
-- [ ] backspace handling
+- [x] backspace handling
-- [ ] finish keysym adn keycode
+- [ ] finish keysym, keycode and modifiers conversion
 - [ ] fcitx
-- [ ] cursor positon
+- [ ] cursor positon / lookup table position
 - [ ] batch test set
 - [ ] other language and IME(?)